What happens in counselling sessions

 At some point, we will probably also try to understand what seems to contribute to any difficulties or issues they bring.
 This may include examining any patterns or connections between their thoughts, feelings, physiological responses and behaviours.
 It may also include looking at the ongoing effects of past experiences as well as the impact of their current interactions with others.

-Depending on clients’ preferences and the particular issues they want to work on, I may also suggest that in addition to talking, we use other forms of expression like art or sandtray work, or other therapeutic techniques such as mindfulness practice or Eye Movement Desensitization and Reprocessing (EMDR).
+Depending on clients’ preferences and the particular issues they want to work on, I may also suggest that in addition to talking, we use other therapeutic techniques such as mindfulness practice, Eye Movement Desensitization and Reprocessing (EMDR) or Neurofeedback.
 You can read about some of these therapeutic approaches using the tabs on the right..

 A key aim of psychodynamic counselling is to help the client become more aware of their patterns of thinking, feeling and behaving that may be causing them inner conflict or uneasiness, or difficulties in their external interactions and relationships.
 These patterns may have usefully been set up in the past as strategies for dealing with overwhelming experiences and feelings, but may be maintained longer than necessary or helpful.
 Psychodynamic counselling provides an opportunity to explore these less conscious aspects of one's experience and to consider which are still relevant or useful to us, and which we might want to let go of in order to open up our lives to new possibilities.